The Sharing Group Discussion on Ahadits Interpretation by Laymen

 Brother James Harris: Yes, this is certainly a problem, Brother Tim.
 No doubt about that.

-Sister Fatima Ali Elsanousi: Maybe translations should be done by people of a specific society to their own people, so, someone from a European background can translate the texts from perspective that people of similar background would understand?
+Sister Fatima Ali Elsanousi: Maybe translations should be done by people of a specific society to their own people, so, someone from a European background can translate the texts from a perspective that people of similar background would understand?
 What do you think, Brother James?

 About Ustadz Nursi (r.a.), generally I find his writings not so helpful for Arabs at least.
-We suffer from lower rates of productivity and we are behind the world in research and innovation, so the texts of Nursi will really make it worse for us.
+We suffer from lower rates of productivity, and we are behind the world in research and innovation, so the texts of Nursi will really make it worse for us.
 Maybe what he wrote was needed in his time, but now for us Arabs.
 I would not recommend them at all.

 Brother James Harris: Interesting, Sister Fatima.
 In what way is Ustadz Nursi’s (r.a.) teaching against research and innovation?
 I agree with you on the issue of translators being native speakers.
 You should note though that the translator, Dr. Şükran Vahide, is a British convert to Islam.
 Her original name is Mary Weld, and she is a native English speaker.